jonashackt/spring-boot-graalvm/README.md

 From https://github.com/spring-projects/spring-framework/wiki/GraalVM-native-image-support#experimental-support:

-> "The spring-graal-native experimental project, created by Andy Clement, shows how it is possible to run a Spring Boot application out of the box as a GraalVM native image.
+> "The spring-graalvm-native experimental project, created by Andy Clement, shows how it is possible to run a Spring Boot application out of the box as a GraalVM native image.
 It could be used as a basis for a potential upcoming official support."

 So let's try this currently available implementation!